PoorHttp/PoorWSGI/doc/documentation.rst

             raise HTTPException(error)
         return "Other message", "text/plain"

-**Additional functionality)**
+**Additional functionality**

-If status code is ``DECLINED``, that return nothing.
-That means, that no status code, no headers, no response body.
+If the status code is ``DECLINED``, it returns nothing.
+That means no status code, no headers, no response body.
 Just stop the request.

-If status code is ``HTTP_NO_CONTENT``, that return NoContentResponse, so message body is not send.
+If the status code is ``HTTP_NO_CONTENT``, it returns NoContentResponse, so the message body is not sent.

-When the handler raise any other exception, that generate Internal Server Error status code.
+When the handler raises any other exception, it generates an Internal Server Error status code.

 Compatibility
 `````````````